Skip to Content

 Biking in the Galapagos Islands

-The biking photo above gives just a slightly different look than usual and helps capture feeling of biking in the Galapagos.
+The biking photo above gives just a slightly different look than usual and helps capture the feeling of biking in the Galapagos.
 It is not perfect in terms of color, contrast and clarity, but it conveys a feeling.
+Don’t worry about perfection.
+Sometimes, a slightly off-centered or motion-blurred photo tells a story far better than a perfectly staged shot.

 Have Fun with Selfies!